The Best Indoor Trampolines for Stir-Crazy Kids

 - Only one kid should use the trampoline at a time.

 When choosing an indoor trampoline for kids, pay attention to its weight limit, first and foremost.
 The higher the limit, the longer you can use it.
 Some trampolines fold up, which is convenient if space is an issue.
 Others have netting, which can give jumpers a sense of security, although netting on its own has not been proven to reduce the risk of injury.
-Most trampolines need two adults to put them together, so keep that in mind.
+Most of the kids indoor trampolines need two adults to put them together, so keep that in mind.
 The rest, be it aesthetics or price, is up to you.

 The Best Indoor Trampolines for Kids